About Canine Lung Cancer

 If you've noticed that your dog is displaying signs of lung cancer, contact our Veterinary Oncologists to book an examination for your four-legged family member.

 The primary way that vets confirm a diagnosis of lung cancer in dogs is through a chest x-ray.
-If the x-ray shows signs of a lung tumor, an ultrasound-guided aspirate or biopsy, abdominal ultrasound or CT scan may be the next steps in the diagnostic process.
+If the x-ray shows signs of a lung tumor, an ultrasound-guided aspiration or biopsy, abdominal ultrasound or CT scan may be the next steps in the diagnostic process.

 Once the diagnosis has been confirmed, further testing may be helpful in determining the extent of cancer in your pup's body.